starwolves/contributor-license-agreement/README.md

 # contributor-license-agreement
-[DEPRECATED] WE NO LONGER USE A CLA.
+[DEPRECATED] WE NO LONGER USE THIS CLA.